paleohayduke/TrafficSimProject/README.md

 List of nodes added to Nd that link to all cars who hold the node as a waypoint.
 Might carry previous node to help figure orientation for handling stop signs.
 Stop lights should be much simpler.
+Idea: build stop lights or stop signs with mouse... map building tools.

+New bug, sometimes the cars will cycle through more than one node when updating waypoint.

 9/27/2018 The automobile can now update its position based on time and